magomimmo/modern-cljs/doc/tutorial-20.md

 those validators in the CLJS code as we did in the server side implementation.

-We could just extend the client side code already implemented by using the [Domina][] lib, but we want to investigate the eventuality of sharing some code with the corresponding server side code.
+To fill this gap, we could just extend the client side code already implemented by using the [Domina][] lib, but we want to investigate the eventuality of sharing some code with the corresponding server side code and we'll give a try to [Enfocus][].

-## Enter Enfocus

-As said, [Enfocus][] is a DOM manipulation and templating library for ClojureScript inspired by [Enlive][].
-This statement is intriguing enough to make our best efforts for learning it with the final intent of fullfilling our obsession with the application of the DRY principle.
-Indeed, we'll try to share as much code as possibile between the server side HTML transofrmation of the `Shopping Calculator` and the corresponding client side DOM manipulation.

 ## Living on the edge with Enfocus